thedatahub/Datahub-Dashboard/README.md

 ## Copyright and license

-The Datahub is copyright (c) 2016 by Vlaamse Kunstcollectie vzw and PACKED vzw.
+The Datahub Dashboard is copyright (c) 2018 by Vlaamse Kunstcollectie vzw.

 This is free software; you can redistribute it and/or modify it under the terms of the The GPLv3 License (GPL).
 Please see [License File](LICENSE) for